openshift-knative/serverless-operator/CONTRIBUTING.md

 To create a new version of the serverless-operator, follow the [Release Checklist](./.github/ISSUE_TEMPLATE/release.md) issue template which contains the full step-by-step process.

+## Release

+To release a new version of the serverless-operator, see the information in [Confluence](https://redhat.atlassian.net/wiki/spaces/SRVLS/pages/406752775/Release+Process).